Skip to main content

 Receive method

-• how the recipient gets the money — for example:
+• how the receiver gets the money — for example:

-• transferred to an online wallet linked to their phone number
+• online wallet linked to their phone number

 If something goes wrong

-If you're not satisfied with their response, you can complain to the Australian Financial Complaints Authority (AFCA).
+If you're not happy with their response, and they are a member of the Australian Financial Complaints Authority (AFCA), you can complain to AFCA.

-If you send money to someone and that person turns out to be a scammer, it's almost impossible to get your money back.
+Beware of scams: If you send money to someone and that person turns out to be a scammer, it's almost impossible to get your money back.
 Be very careful who you send your money to.
-Visit the Scamwatch website for more information.
+Visit Scamwatch to learn more about scams.